-- Check that propane tank is full. - · Remove any obstruction over furnace exhaust. - Inspect exhaust tube for any obstructions. - Check fuse in fuse panel and replace if necessary. - Make sure that return air grill is unobstructed.
-Remove anything that is stored in furnace compartment that could block airflow. - Check that heat outlet registers are open and that register openings are unobstructed. - Make sure that 12-volt power is present. - Contact your dealer if the problem persists.
+- CHECK that propane tank is full. - REMOVE any obstruction over furnace exhaust. - INSPECT exhaust tube for any obstructions. - CHECK furnace fuse in fuse panel.
+REPLACE if necessary. - · CHECK that the return air grill is unobstructed. - CHECK that no items are stored in the furnace compartment. - CHECK that all heat outlet registers are open and unobstructed. - CHECK that 12-volt power is present. - CONTACT your dealer if the problem persists.